google/mpact-cheriot/README.md

     against the sail cheriot implementation.
 For more on that, see the TestRIG documentation.

-# Building
+## Building

-MPACT-Cheriot uses the [bazel](https://bazel.build) build system.
-This is best installed using [bazilisk](https://github.com/bazelbuild/bazelisk).
-Place a file named .bazeliskrc in your home directory specifying a bazel version 6.1.1 or
-later:

-> USE_BAZEL_VERSION=6.1.1
+### Bazel

+MPACT-Sim utilizes the [Bazel](https://bazel.build/) build system.
+The easiest way to install bazel is to use [Bazelisk](https://github.com/bazelbuild/bazelisk), a wrapper for Bazel that automates selecting and downloading the right version of bazel.
+Use `brew install bazelisk` on macOS, `choco install bazelisk` on Windows, and on linux, download the Bazelisk binary, add it to your `PATH`, then alias bazel to the bazelisk binary.

+### Java

+MPACT-Sim depends on Java, so a reasonable JRE has to be installed.
+For macOS, run `brew install java`, on linux `sudo apt install default-jre`, and on Windows follow the appropriate instructions at [java.com](https://java.com).

+### Build and Test

-Once that has been set up, you can build all targets from the top level directory using the command `bazel build ...:all`.
-To run all the tests, use the command `bazel test ...:all`.
+To build the mpact-sim libraries, use the command `bazel build ...:all` from the top level directory.
+To run the tests, use the command `bazel test ...:all`